ugo-studio/jspp/README.md

 2.  **Analysis:** The `TypeAnalyzer` traverses the AST.
 While it doesn't perform traditional static type checking, it plays a crucial role in understanding the code's structure.
 It identifies scopes (global, function, block) and detects when variables are "captured" by closures.

 3.  **Code Generation:** The `CodeGenerator` performs a final traversal of the AST.
 It translates each node into its C++ equivalent.
-    - All variables are declared as `std::shared_ptr<AnyValue>` (where `AnyValue` is an alias for `std::any`).
+    - All variables are declared as `std::shared_ptr<AnyValue>` (where `AnyValue` is a Tagged Union for the dynamic types of JavaScript).
 This approach elegantly mimics JavaScript's dynamic types and reference-based memory model.
     - Closures are implemented as C++ lambdas that capture `shared_ptr`s by value, ensuring variable lifetimes are correctly extended beyond their original scope.
     - The entire script is wrapped into a single `main` function, with hoisting logic carefully replicated to ensure correct execution order.